Skip to main content

 Ashley Harris, "Who are we?
 New portraits of the banlieues parisiennes in Nous by Alice Diop", Imaginaries, 15, (2), 2025, Journal Article, PUBLISHED

-Ashley's expertise is in French and Francophone studies, with particular focus on the study of twentieth- and twenty-first-century French and francophone culture (including work on literature, film and art), history and society.
+Ashley's expertise is in French and Francophone studies, with particular focus on the study of twentieth- and twenty-first-century French and francophone culture (including work on literature, film and art).
 This includes research on the impact of gender and media on authorship, francophone post-colonial contexts (particularly how French Algeria is remembered), and questions of representation and equality in the banlieues.
-Ashley was the AHRC Postdoctoral Research Fellow on the Impact and Engagement programme `Remembering Empire" at the University of Stirling.
 Ashley is interested in the cross-cutting themes of representation, memory, identity, gender, race, and class.
 Her work applies sociocritical approaches to social and cultural phenomena.
 Ashley has published peer-reviewed articles in multiple high-ranking journals including Modern and Contemporary France and French Cultural Studies.
-She has a contracted monograph due for publication in 2024 with Peter Lang for the series European Connections: Oxford, edited by Marion Schmid (Edinburgh), and Hugues Azérad (Cambridge).
-This monograph consolidates an internationally recognised expertise in textual and visual cultures, and sociological approaches to historical and cultural phenomena.
-Ashley has several articles published on the banlieues (including Lexington Press and Nottingham French Studies).
+She has a forthcoming monograph which consolidates an internationally recognised expertise in contemporary French authorship, gender, and the impact of mass media on literary success.
+Ashley has also published on the banlieues (including Lexington Press and Nottingham French Studies).
+Ashley is currently an editor for both Literary Encyclopaedia and the Irish Journal of French Studies.
+Ashley was the AHRC Postdoctoral Research Fellow on the Impact and Engagement programme `Remembering Empire' at the University of Stirling.